Health and Physical Education classes

-In this course students will design and participate in a Personal Learning Plan for physical education credit.
+Interested students must attend one mandatory meeting before registering for this course.
+Students in this course will design and participate in a Personal Learning Plan for physical education credit.
 Requirements include five areas of activity identified by the student, approved by a teacher, and including at least 200 minutes per week of physical activity.
 Students will relate all activity to the health components of fitness learned in the PE course “Give Me Five”.
-Students will show proof of activities through weekly documentation, projects and/or video, and will hand in quarterly reflection papers.
+Students will show proof of activities through weekly documentation, projects and/or video, and will hand in two quarterly reflection papers.
+Students will meet weekly with the teacher.
+Independent Study PE may not be repeated and must be completed before semester two of 12th grade.
 This course is graded on a pass/fail basis.
-Independent Study PE may not be repeated and must be completed before semester two of 12th grade.

 ADAPTIVE PHYSICAL EDUCATION

-This course is designed to meet the needs of students with intensive special needs.
-It includes a rotating curriculum of fitness, sports, games, and lifetime activities that are aligned with student Individualized Education Plans (IEPs) with an an emphasis on social interaction and teamwork.
+This course is designed to meet the needs of students of all abilities.
+Students interested in acting as helpers/partners may enroll in this course for .5 Elective credit.
+The course includes a rotating curriculum of fitness, sports, games, and lifetime activities that are aligned with student Individualized Education Plans (IEPs) with an emphasis on social interaction and teamwork.
 Students are evaluated on the growth of their skills and participation over time and are graded on a pass/fail basis.
-Students interested in acting as helpers/partners may enroll in this course for .5 Elective credit.

 CARE & PREVENTION OF ATHLETIC INJURIES

-Prerequisites: Students may enroll in this course concurrently with their third P.E. course or after receiving 1.5 P.E. credits.
+Prerequisite: Students can enroll in this course concurrently with their third P.E. course or after receiving 1.5 P.E. credits.